cboettig/pdg_control/inst/examples/Sethi.md

 we'll use log normal noise functions.
 For Reed, only `z_g` will be random.
-Sethi et al will add the other forms
+Sethi et al will add the other forms of noise: